jckuester/awsweeper/README.md

 - aws_vpc_endpoint

 Note that the above list contains [terraform types](https://www.terraform.io/docs/providers/aws/index.html) which must be used instead of [AWS resource types](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) to identify resources in the yaml configuration.
-The reason is that AWSweeper is build upon the delete functions provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).
+The reason is that AWSweeper is build upon the already existing delete routines provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).

 ## Tests

-Integration testing is semi-automated for now.
+Integration testing is not really automated in this first release.
 Resources of each type are created with terraform.
 Then awsweeper is used with a test configuration to delete all resources again:

      # create resources